maclong9/harvard-compsci/CS50/README.md

     say goodbye
 ```

-The issue with the above is we can't hardcode every single possible question, so
+The issue with the above is we can't hardcode every possible question, so
-we need to find a way for the AI to be able to infer the question itself.
+we need to find a way for the AI to infer the question.
 This
-is known as a Language Learning Model which can find patterns in a dataset which
+is known as a Language Learning Model, which can find patterns in a dataset
-it is trained on and then decide on a response based on the patterns it found in
+it has been trained on and then using this knowledge decide on a response based on the patterns found in
 your question and the dataset.
 Sometimes LLM's can hallucinate wrong answers.

 > [!WARNING] During CS50 it is not okay to use AI that isn't CS50's